TobikoData/sqlmesh/docs/concepts/glossary.md

 A view is the result of a SQL query on a database.

 ## Virtual Data Marts
-Term used to describe's SQLMesh's ability to share tables across environments to ensure tables are only built once while maintaining data integrity and environment isolation.
+Term used to describes SQLMesh's ability to share tables across environments to ensure tables are only built once while maintaining data integrity and environment isolation.
 See [plan application](plans.md#plan-application) for more information.

 ## Virtual Update
 Term used to describe a plan that can be applied without having to load any additional data or build any additional tables.
 See [Virtual Update](plans.md#virtual-update) for more information.